0x4c37373230/ExampleMod/README.md

       <li>Pistons being moved</li>
   </ul>
-  As well as their types, coordinates and the amount of gameticks spent since the last event
+  As well as their types, coordinates and the amount of gameticks spent since the last event If desired, one can also 'tell' the mod to ignore pistons at certain coordinates (see YAML example below)
 </details>

 ### Planned Features